Elegant Cory Care Guide: The Mid-Water Swimming Corydoras

 Map of the Amazon River basin, South America.
 The elegant cory is native to tributaries across the upper Amazon basin in Peru, Ecuador, and western Brazil.

-The elegant cory has a fairly wide distribution across the upper Amazon basin, found in Peru, Ecuador, and western Brazil.
+The elegant cory has a wide distribution across the upper Amazon basin, found in Peru, Ecuador, and western Brazil.
 This broader range is one reason why you see more variation in appearance between different populations compared to species that come from a single river system.
 Collection sites include tributaries of the Rio Napo, Rio Ucayali, and other upper Amazonian drainages.

 In the wild, elegant corys inhabit slow-moving streams, flooded forest areas, and shallow tributaries with sandy or silty bottoms.
 The water is typically soft and slightly acidic, often stained with tannins from decomposing vegetation.
 Leaf litter, submerged wood, and overhanging vegetation provide cover and a constant supply of food.
 Water temperatures in these habitats stay consistently tropical, generally in the mid-70s Fahrenheit.